40% faster: How Slack speeds up Freecharge’s product release cycles

 In the ever-evolving fintech landscape, Freecharge is a standout.
 The Axis Bank subsidiary is on a mission to redefine financial services in India with cutting-edge technology.

 Prior to Slack, Freecharge struggled with slow product development cycles.
-Each product took six to seven months to reach the market, posing a significant barrier to its goal of rapid innovation.
+Each product took 6 to 7 months to reach the market, posing a significant barrier to its goal of rapid innovation.
 This wasn’t fast enough in the swiftly evolving fintech sector.

 One of the big problems slowing Freecharge down was fragmented communication across various platforms.